ScottRadcliff/scottradcliff.github.io/_posts/2016-02-22-helping-others.md

 date:   2016-02-22
 ---

-Have you ever thought about why it's called *lending* a helping hand? (test)
+Have you ever thought about why it's called *lending* a helping hand?

 Because it's temporary.